What are kidney stones?

 This is now very uncommon because X-rays or scans will usually detect any blockage so that large stones can be removed before they cause any damage to your kidneys.

 Did you find this information useful?

 Further reading & references

 - Guidelines for acute management of first presentation of renal/ureteric lithiasis (excluding pregnancy); British Association of Urological Surgeons (February 2012)

-- Renal colic - acute; NICE CKS, April 2009 (UK access only)
+- Renal or ureteric colic - acute; NICE CKS, April 2015 (UK access only)

 - Macneil F, Bariol S; Urinary stone disease - assessment and management.
 Aust Fam Physician.
 2011 Oct 40(10):772-5.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.